EarthObservation/RVT_py/README.md

 ## Installation

-The RVT Python package can be installed using Conda or PyPI, and can be used in Python scripts, Jupyter Notebooks and ArcGIS Pro.
+The RVT Python package can be installed using Conda or PyPI, and can be used in Python scripts, Jupyter Notebooks, QGIS and ArcGIS Pro.

-RVT can also be installed as [a set of custom raster functions for ArcGIS](https://rvt-py.readthedocs.io/en/latest/install_arcgis.html "ArcGIS installation"), and [a plugin for QGIS](https://rvt-py.readthedocs.io/en/latest/install_qgis.html "QGIS installation").
+RVT can also be installed as [a set of custom raster functions for ArcGIS](https://rvt-py.readthedocs.io/en/latest/install_arcgis.html "ArcGIS installation") and [a plugin for QGIS](https://rvt-py.readthedocs.io/en/latest/install_qgis.html "QGIS installation").

-You can also clone the repository.

 ### Conda